 - Lent 2017/Season Two: Change Our Hearts reflects on the central call of Ash Wednesday to conversion, both as a “turning away from…” and as a “turning toward…”.

-- Fall 2017/ Season Three: In the Footsteps of Christ reflects on our fundamental believe that God in Christ chose to walk with us on our path through life and that the risen Christ now walks with us.
+- Fall 2017/ Season Three: In the Footsteps of Christ reflects on our fundamental belief that God in Christ chose to walk with us on our path through life and that the risen Christ now walks with us.

 - Lent 2018/Season Four: New Heart, New Spirit focuses on central themes of forgiveness and reconciliation.